py85252876/UVD/README.md

 # Towards Understanding Unsafe Video Generation

 In this study, we examined the capability of current video generation models to produce unsafe content.
 We compiled a dataset of 2,112 unsafe videos using unsafe prompts.
 Using this dataset, we developed a defense approach called the Latent Variable Defense Mechanism (LVD) to mitigate these risks.
-This work has been accepted for presentation at NDSS 2025, and the paper can be accessed via its DOI [here](https://dx.doi.org/10.14722/ndss.2025.241167).
+This work has been accepted for presentation at NDSS 2025, and the paper "Towards Understanding Unsafe Video Generation" can be accessed via its DOI [here](https://dx.doi.org/10.14722/ndss.2025.241167).
 The model checkpoints and datasets required to reproduce our experiments are available in [Zenodo](10.5281/zenodo.14248970).

 This repository contains:
 1. Introducing how to generate a training dataset